 Here is a sample of how to prepare cash flow statements, which we will refer to later:

 To prepare cash flow statements, bookkeepers (or software) take and modify the net profit reported on the Profit & Loss Report, so the new amount represents the actual cash that changed hands.
-The Cash Flow Report is also where there is recording of investments, selling shares, and interest earned on an investment.
+The Cash Flow Report is also where there is a recording of investments, selling shares, and interest earned on an investment.

 This statement takes all the knowledge and provides you with a different viewpoint than the other papers.
 It helps you to verify and check that the bank account numbers actually suit your financial activities.
 Around the same time, it gives you an indication of the cash situation of the business — by taking out expenses that have not yet necessarily happened (such as credit card purchases, accounts payable, accounts receivable) and reflecting all forms of revenue (such as dividend income).

-Breaking down groups of cash balance statements
+groups of cash balance statements

 Your Cash Flow Statement will vary in depth and complexity, depending on your business expenses and revenue.
 But the statement’s five principal components are always constant.
 We cover: